clbrge/svelte-web3/README.md

  * chainId: store value is the current chainId when connected.
  * chainData: store value is the current blokchain CAIP-2 data (when connected), see below.

-For these stores to be useful in your svelte application, a connection first need to established to a EVM blockchain.
+For these stores to be useful in your Svelte application, a connection first need to established to a EVM blockchain.
 The abstract helper `defaultEvmStores` can be used to initiate that connection and instanciate all stores.